Where is Gianfranco Zola now?

 Unfortunately, Zola was sacked after just one season at the club due his side’s poor league form which left them eighth out of fourteen teams at the end of the season.

-In July 2018, Zola made a return to football when he joined former club Chelsea as new manager Maurizio Sarri’s assistant coach.
+In July 2018, he made a return to football when he joined former club Chelsea as manager Maurizio Sarri’s assistant coach but left after one season following the appointment of Frank Lampard as manager.

 Away from football Zola co-owns an Italian gelato and coffee shop situated in Bromley called Unico.